Importance Of Social Media For Real Estate Professionals

 Pen Tablet

-In retouching real estate photos, time is essential.
-Especially if you’re a photographer, this is why we recommend using a pen tablet.
-It’s like 10x easier and faster than using a mouse or a trackpad.
+When it comes to retouching real estate photos, time is of the essence – especially for photographers.
+This is why we highly recommend utilizing a pen tablet, which is significantly more efficient than using a mouse or trackpad.
 The one we are using is a Wacom Intuos Art

 Designer 4K Monitor